FusionAuth/fusionauth-site/site/_posts/2022-06-22-what-is-scim.md

 ## Additional resources

-Here are some additional reasources:
+Here are some additional resources:

 * [An overview of the specification and links to all relevant RFCs](http://www.simplecloud.info/)
 * [The RFC defining the overall concepts and requirements](https://datatracker.ietf.org/doc/html/rfc7642)